plone/plone.recipe.zope2instance/README.rst

 zserver-threads
   Specify the number of threads that Zope's ZServer web server will use to service requests.
 The recipes default is 2.
+Used for ZServer only, not WSGI.

 environment-vars
   Define arbitrary key-value pairs for use as environment variables during